andsju/Tutorial-Nodejs-Websocket/part-5.md

                 // ...
 ```

 To handle a person joining the chat app, we must check if he/her is actually typing - or just idle.
 A setInterval function will do the job.
-This in one approach - use 2 different setInterval functions.
-The first function handles an online user list, and the second checks if a user is typing - or doing something else.
+This in one approach - use 2 different setInterval functions: The first function handles an online user list, and the second checks if a user is typing - or doing something else.

 ```javascript